 - Full upper and lower dentures

-- Implant assisted
+- Implant assisted denture

 Replacing your teeth with a denture will aid your speech and eating but what about the health of your jaw bone?
 Once the teeth are no longer in place, the lack of stimulation over time will cause your jaw bone to deteriorate and resorb (gradually break down and shrink).
-This loss of bone mass will make the fit of your dentures loose and create difficulty in speaking and eating.
-When this happens full dentures will eventually need to be remade to fit properly because they are fully supported by your jawbone.
-Proper denture care, repair, and refitting is essential to maintaining optimal oral health.
+This loss of bone mass will make the fit of your dentures loose and can make it difficult to speak and eat.
+Dentures are fully supported by your jawbone, if they become loose you will need to have them remade for a comfortable fit.

-If you opt for an implant assisted or implant supported denture there are many advantages.
-This type of denture is more stable and comfortable which allows for more natural biting, chewing and even smiling.
+The advantages of this type of denture are more stability and comfort which allows for more natural biting, chewing and even smiling.
 The implants act as roots which will help preserve your jawbone.
 Implant retained dentures tend to move less under function and feel more like natural teeth.
-The difference between the two is the number of implants placed in the jaw.
+How many implants placed in your jaw is the difference between the two options.
 Healthy bone is required to place any type of implant.
 When considering an implant-retained denture there are other options to consider (mini-implants, traditional implants) depending on your bone health.

 A consultation after a thorough examination of your mouth is the primary way to find your best option.
 Call for your free smile consultation today at 330-494-6305.